SuffolkLITLab/prompts/README.md

 # Prompt Templates

 When crafting a template, use a mix of plain language and variable placeholders.
 Specifically, you can use double curly brackets to encase predefined variables and prompts for your user.
 If the text between the brackets matches one of our predefined variables, that section of text will be replaced with its content.
 For example, `{{highlighted}}` will be replaced by any selected/highlighted text on your current page, `{{innerText}}` will be replaced by the [innerText](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/innerText) of your current page (roughly speaking the hard-coded text of a page), and `{{scratch}}` will be replaced with the contents of your Scratch Pad.
-If the text within brackets is not a predefined variable, like  `{{What is your name?}}`, it will trigger a user prompt for your user that echo's its content (e.g., they will see a text bubble containing, "What is your name?").
+If the text within brackets is not a predefined variable, like  `{{What is your name?}}`, it will trigger a user prompt for your user that echo's its content (e.g., a text bubble containing, "What is your name?").
 After the user answers, their reply will replace this placeholder (i.e., `{{What is your name?}}`).
 A list of predefined variables can be found in the sample templates: [Variables "random outcomes" and "time"](#variables-random-outcomes-and-time) and [Variables "from this page"](#variables-from-this-page).

 Use the inputs after a template's name and body to set parameters.
 If you use the _Post-run Behavior_ to send one template's output to another template, the first template's output can be read by the second template via the `{{passThrough}}` variable.
 If this value is valid JSON, you can access individual elements by calling specific keys (e.g., `{{passThrough["key name"]}}`.
 When using the "DYNAMIC" setting for _Post-run Behavior_ the prompt found in `{{passThrough["next"]}}` will be triggered.